Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Stochastic integration

 \section{Stochastic integration}

-In this section we use our recently developed theory of quadratic variation in order to develop a theory of Hilbert-space valued stochastic integration foroperator-valued processes with respect to cylindrical martingale-valued measures.
+In this section we use our recently developed theory of quadratic variation in order to develop a theory of Hilbert-space valued stochastic integration for operator-valued processes with respect to cylindrical martingale-valued measures.